lineartimer/WebAppStarterPack/doc/notes.md

 CORS restrictions only work in browsers.
 They don't work with curl, Postman or similar tools.

+Secure cookies are only sent over HTTPS, never over HTTP (except on localhost).

+A cookie with the HttpOnly attribute can't be accessed by JavaScript.
+It can only be accessed when reaching the server.
+Authentication cookies should be HTTP-only.

+When the SameSite attribute is set to strict, the browser will only send the cookie in response to requests originating from the cookie's origin site.

+To use a self-signed https certificate: dotnet dev-certs https --trust

 ## Entity Framework Core

 Nuget packages: